ryedin/site/_console/aws-integration.md

 ## Removing the AWS Integration

-At any time you can delete the "convox/ConvoxRole-$ID" and "convox/ConvoxPolicy".
-If you do this, you will not be able to install new racks, but it will not affect any running apps.
+At any time you can delete the `convox/ConvoxRole-$ID` role and `convox/ConvoxPolicy` policy.
+If you do this, you will not be able to install new Racks, but it will not affect any running apps.

 1. Log into [Console](https://console.convox.com/)
 2. Click the **Integrations** menu button